Animiral/udcrgen/README.md

 ## Formats

-The program currently has only one input format: `degrees`.
+The program currently has two input formats: `degrees` and `edgelist`.
-This is a simple representation of caterpillar graphs.
+Both are simple, whitespace-separated custom representations of graphs.

-The input file must contain a whitespace-separated list of the degrees of the spine vertices in order.
+For `degrees`, the input file must contain a whitespace-separated list of the degrees of the spine vertices in order.
+The result will be a caterpillar.

+For `edgelist`, the input file must contain one line for each edge, with the id of the from-vertex and the id of the to-vertex separated by a space. ids are always integers.

 The program supports SVG as an output format.
 Use `-f svg`.